HaSela haAdom

 "HaSela haAdom" (הסלע האדום) is an Israeli song written by Haim Hefer, with music by Yochanan Zarai, recorded by Arik Lavie in 1958.
-The song tells the story of a young Israeli soldier who illegally crossed the Israeli-Jordanian border to visit Petra, and ends with the death of its hero.
+The song tells the story of a young Israeli soldier who illegally crossed the Israel-Jordan border to visit Petra, and ends with the death of its hero.
 Hefer was inspired by a popular tradition of Israeli youth of hiking to Petra, many of them killed by Jordanian soldiers.
 The song became so popular among the youth that the government banned it for many years.
 Hefer's song was familiar to all Israelis, and many authors incorporate it into their books and songs.